Running with Plantar Fasciitis & How to Deal With It

 Beside the reducing run volume or resting, the most popular recommended treatments include:

-- wearing inserts in your shoes and Arch support.
+- wearing Plantar Fasciitis inserts in your shoes and arch support.
 Read: Best running shoes for plantar fasciitis

 - Changing shoes